Want to build the future of retail? Let's get started.

 Step 6: Install LogMeIn on the Surface Devices

-Now that you have connected the XOGO devices, please install LogMeIn (remote support) software onto the Surface Book, Surface Studio and Surface Pro devices.
-The process is the same for all three devices.
+Now that you have connected the XOGO devices, you must install LogMeIn (remote support) software onto all of the Surface Pro and Surface Book devices.
+You do not need to install anything on Surface Studio or Surface Laptop devices.

-b) Use the start menu or ctrl + alt + delete to sign out as the default Windows user and sign in as user: RetailAdmin pass: trs10 (if you do not see RetailAdmin as a log-in option then it means that RDX retail demo mode has not been enabled on the device - in this case please contact us).
+a) Sign out as the default Windows user and sign in as user: RetailAdmin pass: trs10 (if you do not see RetailAdmin as a log-in option then it means that RDX retail demo mode has not been enabled on the device - in this case please contact us or ask the in-store Microsoft representative for assistance.
+The devices are supposed to be set up in advance).

-c) Install LogMeIn by opening a web browser on the device and navigating to http://apps.xogo.io/sm-m1/SurfaceMonitoring Run LogMeIn and follow the prompts to enter the device name following these guidelines: country-city-street-device type-device number.
-(Example: france-paris-champselysees-book-1).
-You do not need to enter a username / password for LogMeIn when you use the link above.
-Close the 2 LogMeIn Windows that appear once you've installed the app, and when prompted click YES to allow LogMeIn to run in the background at all times.
+b) Install LogMeIn by inserting your USB drive into the device and double-clicking on LogMeIn.
+Follow the prompts to enter the device name following these guidelines: country-city-street-device type-device number.
+(Example: france-paris-champselysees-sp4-1).
+You do not need to enter any kind of username / password for LogMeIn when you use the link above.
+Simply close all LogMeIn Windows once you've installed the app, and when prompted click YES to allow it to run in the background at all times.

 Step 7: Configure Retail Access Code on the Surface Devices